yuanqing/create-figma-plugin/docs/utilities.md

 #### *Return type*

+Returns a new array of `SceneNode` objects.

 ```
 Array<SceneNode>
 ```

 ### sortNodesByName(nodes)

 Sorts `nodes` in alphabetical order.
 Does not modify the original `nodes` array.

 #### *Parameters*